 When all else fails, you can try to use chemical pesticides.
-This should be your last resort because they can harm your plant.
+This should be your last resort because it can harm your plant.

 Most chemical pesticides won’t do anything to springtails or their eggs.
 Make sure you’re using pesticides that are for indoors.

-Now that we have learned how to get rid of springtails no matter how big or small the infestation is, we are now going to move forward and look at the most commonly asked questions related to springtails.
+Now that we have learned how to get rid of springtails, no matter how big or small the infestation is, we will move forward and look at the most commonly asked questions related to springtails.